Asoke Chandra Mitra

 Asoke Chandra Mitra (20 February 1949) is an Indian politician from Tripura.
-He is a member of the Tripura Legislative Assembly from Hrishyamukh Assembly constituency in the South Tripura district representing the Communist Party of India (Marxist).
+He is a member of the Tripura Legislative Assembly from the Hrishyamukh Assembly constituency in the South Tripura district representing the Communist Party of India (Marxist).

 Early life and education

 Mitra is from Belonia, South Tripura District, Tripura.
-He is the son of late Ramesh Chandra Mitra.
+He is the son of the late Ramesh Chandra Mitra.
 He completed his B.Ed. in 1981 at Government B.Ed.
-College, Agartala, which is affiliated with University of Calcutta, West Bengal.
-Earlier, he did his B.Sc. at Maharaja Bir Bikram College, Agartala also under University of Calcutta in 1969.
+College, Agartala, which is affiliated with the University of Calcutta, West Bengal.
+Earlier, he did his B.Sc. at Maharaja Bir Bikram College, Agartala, also under the University of Calcutta, in 1969.
 He is a retired government teacher.

 Career

-Mitra won from Hrishyamukh Assembly constituency representing the Communist Party of India (Marxist) in the 2023 Tripura Legislative Assembly election.
+Mitra was elected from the Hrishyamukh Assembly constituency representing the Communist Party of India (Marxist) in the 2023 Tripura Legislative Assembly election.
 He polled 19,986 votes and defeated his nearest rival, Dipayan Choudhury of the Bharatiya Janata Party, by a margin of 1,418 votes.